shehryarkhattak001/To-Do-List-App/backend/Readme.md

 🔷 nodemon &rarr; Automatically restarts the server when code changes in the runtime for development.

 Making .gitignore for node modules, when we commit on github so node modules should stay here

+### 3. Setup basic Express Server

+- Create an `index.js` file. and write a todo code